 Now!
 We will always be delighted to hear from you, 7 days a week, at any sociable hour (GMT).
 Indeed, we will be very pleased to answer any questions you have about any particular watch and answer queries about our watches and service.
 If you are new to the wonderful world of vintage watches, we are very happy to provide you with as much help and advice as you need.
 Please call +44 (0)207 727 7095 and speak with Alan, Brian, Louise or John.

 How much do you charge for delivery?

-Delivery within mainland UK is free, as we count this part of our service.
+Delivery within mainland UK is free as we count this as part of our service.
 We use the Royal Mail Special Delivery, Next Day (signed for) Service including full insurance.
-For Overseas and International we make a flat charge of £45 which is usually less than the actual cost.
-We use DHL and Fedex for International deliveries as we find they offer the best service including full insurance.
+For overseas and international sales, delivery is also free of charge.
+We use DHL for international deliveries as of late we find DHL offers the fastest and most reliable service.